Everything travelers need to know about coronavirus - KRDO

 Flight cancellations and increased flexibility

-Airlines scrambled following President Trump’s announcement Wednesday to adapt operations to the new ban on travelers from much of Europe.
+Airlines have scrambled to adapt operations to the new ban on travelers from much of Europe.

 American and United are continuing much of their Europe service through March 19 and March 20, respectively, to ensure customers and employees get home.
 They have also waived change fees for affected passengers.